 Dimension Assessment by the author Accuracy and reliability:- The proximity between an estimate and the unknown true value.
-Data on dependants are missing for 83.9% of NICS staff.
-For those staff with data on dependants, 60.3% identify as having no dependants, with 39.7% stating they have dependants.
+Data on dependants are missing for 82.0% of NICS staff.
+For those staff with data on dependants, 61.4% identify as having no dependants, with 38.6% stating they have dependants.
 However since coverage is limited to a relatively small proportion of staff, staff with recorded information on dependants may not be representative of the whole NICS and so it would not be appropriate to use these figures as an estimate of the NICS profile.
-Data on marital status are missing or unknown for 6.9% of NICS staff.
-For those staff for whom data are available, 29.5% are recorded as single and 61.6% as married.
+Data on marital status are missing or unknown for 6.8% of NICS staff.
+Of those staff for whom data are available, 30.6% are recorded as single and 62.0% as married.
 The NICS does not collect data on the political opinion of staff.
 Timeliness and punctuality:- Timeliness refers to the time gap between publication and the reference period.
 Punctuality refers to the gap between planned and actual publication dates.
-The report relates to 1 st January 2020, and is published on 19 th August 2020.
+The report relates to 1 st January 2021, and is published on 27th July 2021, three weeks earlier than the 2020 report.
 The gap between the reference date and the publication date permits downloads of promotion data and recruitment data to be taken in June and enables a more complete picture of appointments from competitions to be analysed.
 It also allows a comparison with more up to date Labour Force Survey information.
 The gap also includes the time it takes to resolve various data quality issues.
 Accessibility and clarity:- Accessibility is the ease with which users are able to access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of metadata, illustrations and accompanying advice.
 The report is available on the NISRA website and contains contact details for further information.
 Explanatory information including sources, discontinuities and missing data have been included.
 Data tables to accompany the charts in the report are available on the website in a non-proprietary open format.